rupol/rupol/README.md

 ### Howdy! 👋👩‍💻
-I'm Ruth (she/her), a software engineer who lives and works (remotely) in Denver, CO.
+I'm Ruth (she/her), a software engineer who lives and works in Denver, CO.
+Currently at segment.

 🌱
-I’m currently learning Python and continuing to sharpen my skills in PHP, JavaScript, Node and React.
+I’m continuing to learn Python and sharpen my skills in PHP, JavaScript, Node and React.

 👯
-I’m on the hunt for full-time remote or Denver-area opportunities in and education.
-I'd also love to collaborate on any projects in these areas, so reach out!
+I'd also love to collaborate on any projects in education and environment, so reach out!

 🤔
-I'm new to the tech industry, so any advice or mentorship (big or small) is much appreciated!
+I'm still new to the tech industry, so any advice or mentorship (big or small) is much appreciated!

 💬